-With a dive start on an acoustic signal, the competitor swims 25 m with fins and rescue tube.
-After touching the turn wall, and within the 5 m pickup zone, the competitor fixes the rescue tube correctly around a manikin and tows it to the finish.
+With a dive or in-water start on an acoustic signal, the competitor swims 25 m with fins and rescue tube.
+After touching the turn wall, and within the 5 m pick-up zone, the competitor fixes the rescue tube correctly to a manikin and tows it to the finish.
 The event is complete when the competitor touches the finish wall of the pool